VOLTTRON/volttron/docs/source/setup/RabbitMQ/RMQ_Multiplatform_Setup.rst

    This is the most seamless way to do multi-platform communication.
 This can be achieved using RabbitMQ's federation plugin.
 Setup for this is described at :ref:`Using Federation Plug-in<federation-plugin>`

-RabbitMQ's shovel plugin can be used to replace connection type 2 described above.
-Similarly, RabbitMQ's federation plugin can be used to replace connection type 3.